Julia Avila

-Julia Aide Shumate Avila (born May 11, 1988) is an American mixed martial artist currently signed to the Ultimate Fighting Championship (UFC).
+Julia Avila (born May 11, 1988) is a former American mixed martial artist who competed in the Ultimate Fighting Championship (UFC).
 Previously she has competed in Invicta FC, HD MMA, XKO MMA, Total Warrior Combat and King of the Cage (KOTC).
-As of March 7, 2023, she is #12 in the UFC women's bantamweight rankings.

 Background

 Of Mexican descent, Avila was born May 11, 1988 in Los Angeles, California.
 Julia graduated from South High School, where she was a sports standout and a member of varsity team in volleyball, soccer and track and field.
 She attended The University of Notre Dame, graduated 2010 from University of California, Santa Cruz, and is currently a geologist in Oklahoma City.
 She began training martial arts in 2011 after graduating from college.

 Mixed martial arts career

 Avila has notable wins over former UFC flyweight champion Nicco Montaño and Marion Reneau.